 Tenant becomes landlord with NextDC taking over buildings from APDC

-It has involved a long feud and months of to and fro, but NextDC is set to take over the properties housing its data centres in Sydney, Melbourne, and Perth.
+It has involved a long feud and months of to and fro, but NextDC is set to take over the properties housing its data centers in Sydney, Melbourne, and Perth.

 This is the very portfolio that NextDC sold in 2012 for AU$207 million.
 The company declined the offer, quoting it to be of “unjustifiable value”.